W3SRotterdam/GCS/README.md

 - Navigate to the development URL

 ### Plugin documentation
+The documentation can also be reached from the section itself or in the source documentation

 ### Umbraco login
 Login in the Umbraco backoffice with the following credentials: